 Voters are often unclear on their rights, and many misinformation campaigns are designed to intentionally confuse low-income people so that they don't show up to vote.
-It's important to establish clearly what is and is not protected on Election Day.
+Your organization can educate voters about their rights at the polling place.
 Here are some common concerns:

 - EVERYONE CASTS A BALLOT!
 All voters who show up to the polls should cast a ballot.
 If there is a question about any person's identification or residency in the ward where they are voting, that voter should cast a provisional ballot that will be counted after the initial run of results.
 Provisional ballots should always be completed, especially as protection from "voter caging."
 Voter caging is defined by The Brennan Center as "the practice of sending mail to addresses on the voter rolls, compiling a list of the mail that is returned undelivered, and using that list to purge or challenge voters registrations on the grounds that the voters on the list do not legally reside at their registered addresses."
 This practice largely targets low-income renters as they move at higher rates than homeowners.
 Make sure to keep updated databases on voter information to prevent anyone you have registered from being "caged." - YOU DON'T NEED A HOME TO VOTE!
 You might be surprised to learn that no state requires a resident to have a traditional address in order to vote.
 People experiencing homelessness, including those who do not reside in a shelter, still have the right to vote.
-In most cases, the address is really needed to determine what districts a voter should be voting in for local office or state legislature, etc. Different states approach this in different ways, so this is another instance where getting more information from your local Board of Elections or County Clerk is a best practice.
+In most cases, the address is really needed to determine what districts a voter should be voting in for local office or state legislature, etc. Different states approach this question in different ways, so this is another instance where getting more information from your local Board of Elections or County Clerk is a best practice.
 In many states that require an address to register to vote, voters experiencing homelessness should list any place where they reside, whether it is a shelter, street corner, or park.

 In some states with Election Day registration, voters experiencing homelessness can arrive at the polls with another voter in a given ward or precinct who vouches for them.
-See the National Coalition for the Homeless's You Don't Need a Home To Vote project for state-by-state information on voting laws for people experiencing homelessness.